katiewinter017/Winter-Portfolio/CritiquebyDesign.md

 Is all of the information useful to know?
 What do you like/dislike about the visual?

+Regarding the answers, there were areas of similarities and differences.
+Both individuals agreed that there eyes were going back and forth between light and dark and that it was a bit hard to distinguish between colors.
+Individual #2 also mentioned how he believed that the white would mean emptiness and should not represent a higher number.
+Both agreed it was about the amount of ice declining (given through the title).
+While individual #2 said he understood what the graph was showing in about 20 seconds, individual #1 mentioned it took about a minute.
+Both agreed that there felt like there was too much information was given.
+In fact, individual 2 mentioned how they believed for such a serious topic, the graph should not be as complex.
+They mentioned how most individuals hear about climate change so the graph should be able to be viewed by most individuals (unless it was meant for industry professsionals).
+Both were also confused as to why only certain months were shown and others left out.
+Individual #1 did not like how the years started from 1970 at the top and went down.
+They thought it should be flipped so the years increased going up.

 The critique was extremely valuable in not only validating some of my initial concerns